lighthouseitsecurity/weaponizedXSS/CredCardPhishing/README.md

   ...
   ```

-* run payload once - sets a cookie, once payload is executed; used to prevent further payload executions
+* run payload once - sets a cookie, once payload is executed; used to prevent further payload executions (i.e. popup appears only once)

   ```
   ...